unumux/willow/components/button/readme.md

 `--negative`: use to signify a negative action such as _Delete Account_

+`--cta` : use to emphasize a button by making it larger and the primary call to action color

 `--inline` : use to restrict a button's width based on its content

-`--cta` : use to emphasize a button by making it larger and the primary call to action color
+`--ghost` : use on a dark-colored background for a deemphasized action

+`--ghost-secondary` : use on a dark-colored background for a secondary deemphasized action

 #### _States_